Skip to content

 Though I obviously couldn’t use all of the ideas for this month’s challenge, I eventually narrowed it down to four options and will be coming back to the above list later to try a few more flavor combinations.
 Lots of recipes for compound butter call for unsalted butter, but I used salted butter for mine and just did not add any salt to any of them.
 You could, of course, use unsalted if you prefer.

-For each flavor I chose to make, I put a softened stick of butter in one of my vintage Pyrex bowls, added the mix-in ingredients, and mixed together with my hand mixer.
+For each flavor I chose to make, I put a softened stick of butter in one of my vintage Pyrex bowls, added the mix-in ingredients, and mixed with my hand mixer.
 It turns into a sticky mess inside the beaters unless you carefully put the mixer on a high-speed setting.

 When I was selecting the flavors to make, I wanted to make a variety that would be good with a variety of different meals.
 Here are the four flavors I ended up making: